 - Successfully revamped complex applications which exploit high-end UI capabilities

 In the hyper-competitive lightning-paced market of online betting, market leaders are introducing new products and betting features almost weekly.

-With more than 25% market share in Australia, Sportsbet needs agile development platforms to bring new features to market before competitors.
-Yet, in 2016, Sportsbet was hampered and slowed down by having to repeat development efforts across its four digital platforms: an iPhone app, an Android app, and desktop and mobile websites.
+With one of the largest market shares in Australia, Sportsbet needs agile development platforms to bring new features to market before competitors.
+In 2016 Sportsbet saw an opportunity to increase the speed of their delivery by removing the need to repeat development efforts across its four digital platforms: an iPhone app, an Android app, and desktop and mobile websites.

 This meant that whenever Sportsbet wanted to add new functionality to its customer-facing apps, the business-logic had to be reimplemented four times.
 And it required separate teams to repeat the development and implementation of the same features and business logic across four codebases.

-This inefficiency delayed the introduction of new functionality and products, and increased costs.
-Worse, it meant Sportsbet was introducing new features to its platforms more slowly than its competitors – risking customer churn and reduced market share.
+This inefficiency increased the cost and effort required to deliver new functionality and products.
+This put Sportsbet at risk of introducing new features to its platforms more slowly than its competitors – risking continued growth of market share.

-In 2016 Sportsbet’s iOS app and desktop and mobile websites needed significant user-interface (UI) revitalisation to remain competitive.
+In 2016, Sportsbet recognised the opportunity to revitalise the user-interface (UI) across its channels and websites, to continue to drive market share growth.
 However, few developers had the expertise for the desktop website platform.
-This was a critical concern because a small number of high-value customers relied on the desktop site.
+This was a critical concern because a number of high-value customers strongly preferred the desktop site.

 Most importantly, Sportsbet was looking to achieve feature-parity across platforms.
 While the unique UIs of the different platforms would always have inherent differences, Sportsbet was seeking a consistent look-and-feel, and an easier way to roll out new features and bug-fixes across platforms simultaneously.